unpeeled/chaos-tasks-game/README.md

 ## Setup
 1. Edit `etc/chaostasks-env.sh` with the details of your postgres database you want to create/use.
-2. Create the database with its content execute `scripts/1-create-db.sh`.
+2. Create the database with its content.
+Execute `scripts/1-create-db.sh`.
 3. Import tasks from a text file:
     ```bash
-    ./2-impot-tasks.sh <Path>
+    scripts/2-impot-tasks.sh <Path to file with tasks>
     ```
     Example tasks (in german) are stored in `example_tasks_german.txt`.
-    One line per task.
+    One line per task shall be used.
 4. Compile the program and start it:
     ```bash
     cd src/chaostasks/